gabledata/recap/README.md

 Recap reads and writes schemas from web services, databases, and schema registries in a standard format.

+You can use Recap to build data contract tools, schema transpilers, compatibility checkers, data catalogs, schema registries, metadata caches, and a lot more.

 ## Table of Contents

 * [What is Recap?](#what-is-recap)